 Second, while I've traveled quite a bit (several times to Russia, even more times to Turkey, Cairo-to-Istanbul overland, south-eastern China), it's my own country, the U.S., where I feel most at risk.

 Many of the huge number of "street people" are obviously mentally disturbed.
 In 1955 there were 340 public psychiatric hospital beds per 100,000 population.
 By 2005 that had dropped to just 17.
 The availability of institutionalization and long-term care for those who truly need it has dropped by a factor of 20.

 Also, many cities have serious crime problems.
 They tend to have areas that are no-go zones.
+This has been steadily getting better since about 1990, but it can still be an issue.
 Ask at the place you're staying and heed their advice.